buni/testreo/README.md

 # Wallet Service

 ## Run tests (requires docker)
-Since tests unit tests and "integration" tests are not split up, you need to have docker running to run the tests, this uses https://github.com/ory/dockertest under the hood and might require a docker desktop configuration change (if there is an error when spinning up the test containers)
+Since tests unit tests and "integration" tests are not split up via build tags, you need to have docker running to execute the tests, this uses https://github.com/ory/dockertest under the hood and might require a docker desktop configuration change (if there is an error when spinning up the test containers)
 - `go test -v ./... -cover` will run all tests and show coverage

 ## Linting the service